|CRE Permit LNG Offshore Terminal Jan 2005|

 Port Pelican will be the first deep-water port in the United States since the Louisiana Offshore Oil Port of 1976 and also the first natural gas deep-water port in the world.
 Until now LNG terminals have been built on land.
 Port Pelican will consist of a receiving terminal to handle the ships, facilities to store LNG, facilities to turn it from a ultra-cold liquid back into a gas, and pipeline connections to the interstate natural gas delivery system.
 Its capacity will be 1.6 bn cfpd of gas.
 "This is a positive example of industry and government working together to ensure the energy infrastructure is in place to meet the growing demand for natural gas in the United States," said Richard Lammons, vice president of Port Pelican, from company headquarters in San Ramon, California.

-The company expects to start construction next year, with
+The company expects to start construction next year, with operation

 projected to start in 2007.
-Major contracts for the front-end
+Major contracts for the front-end engineering

-design were recently awarded, and ChevronTexaco is securing LNG
+design were recently awarded, and ChevronTexaco is securing LNG supplies for

 |The Bear Head LNG Terminal